Light Curve Tool for Small Bodies

 basic example of how to generate a shape model.

-It is important to specify that the forward axis is set to Y and the up axis is set to Z before exporting.
+It is important to specify that the forward axis is set to Y and the up axis is set to Z before

 Otherwise, an undesired orientation may occur.